 Child life therapists can help your child in many ways which include:

 Procedure education which is the child-friendly explanation of medical procedures, adapted to your child's developmental needs.
 Play scan models, toys, books and pictures can be used to help prepare a child such as during and after MRIs or cannula insertions.

-Theraputic and developmental play to normalise the healthcare environment for patients and siblings.
-It provides choice, promotes positive experiences, and allows continuity towards developmental milestones.
+Theraputic and developmental play to normalise the healthcare environment for your child.
+This type of play provides choice, promotes positive experiences, and supports all areas of their development.